-Membership shall normally commence from 1st January to 31st December.
-At their discretion the Management Committee may allow a longer period of membership for those joining the Academy for the first time.
-This is to allow their membership to phase into the calendar year.
+Membership shall normally commence from 1st September to 31st August.
+At their discretion, the Management Committee may allow a longer period of membership for those joining the Academy for the first time.

 e.
 Termination of Membership

-Subscriptions are due on 1st January.
-If payment has not been received by 31st January, membership will be deemed to have been terminated.
-For paid up members termination may either be at the written request of the member or the Council (via the Management Committee) may terminate membership provided that the member concerned shall have been informed of the proposal to terminate membership and shall have been given a reasonable opportunity to make written representations to the Council before a decision is made.
+Subscriptions are due on 1st September.
+If payment has not been received by 30th September, membership will be deemed to have been terminated.
+For paid up members, termination may either be at the written request of the member or the Council (via the Management Committee) may terminate membership provided that the member concerned shall have been informed of the proposal to terminate membership and shall have been given a reasonable opportunity to make written representations to the Council before a decision is made.